giift/api-comparator/README.md

 If the configuration doesn't validate agaisnt the schema, it will throw an exception stating the missing fields.

 ## Compare the API versions
-The Compare class will do a strict check on the responses and if that fails, it will do a deep check by recursively comparing the response arrays.
+The Compare class will do a strict check on the responses and if that fails, it will do a deep check by comparing each part of the response.

 To initiate the comparison: